Managing data quality

 Measure, monitor, and maintain the quality of your data to ensure the data meets your expectations and standards for specific use cases.

-Data quality usually can be defined as fit for use, defect free, or meeting expectations and requirements and is measured against the quality dimensions accuracy, completeness, consistency, timeliness, uniqueness, and validity.
+Data of good quality is in a state that usually can be defined as fit for use, defect free, or meeting expectations and requirements.
+Data quality is measured against the quality dimensions Accuracy, Completeness, Consistency, Timeliness, Uniqueness, and Validity.